 Focus flexibility is the skill of being able to change the focus of your vision from a near object to a far object, or vice versa.
 In volleyball, this skill comes into play when watching the ball on the other end of the court, then needing to quickly change focus to setting up a response to a play at your end of the court.

 Peripheral awareness is the ability of a player to see the action that is taking place on the side of their focus of vision.
 So if a volleyball player is facing the net, their teammates are in their peripheral area.
-When looking forward and watching the ball, peripheral awareness lets the player know if a teammate is moving towards them in an attempt to help save the ball or even to help set up a play.
+When looking forward and watching the ball, peripheral awareness lets the player know if a teammate is moving toward them in an attempt to help save the ball or even to help set up a play.
 It helps keep players safe because it keeps players from colliding with each other when they are attempting to go after the ball at the same time.

 Players can improve their peripheral awareness by trying the exercise two ball juggle.
 Using two balls, juggle them between your hands while keeping your eyes looking forward.
 The balls will pass in and out of your peripheral vision.
 Adding this to your training regimen should really help you out on the court.

 Dynamic Visual Acuity